Insurance

 • Seat cushions that meet the requirements of BS 5852 Part 2 Crib 5, as detailed in the Furniture and Furnishings (Fire) (Safety) Regulations, for both the cushion and fabric covering provide a higher level of fire resistance and are more suitable for use in public buildings, including churches.
 Manufacturers and suppliers of heated seat cushions will be able to advise on the fire performance of their products.

-• Select products with the relevant CE Marking that show they meet the legal requirement for sale in Europe.
+• Select products with the relevant CE Marking that show they meet the legal requirements for sale in Europe.
 CE marking is still recognised in the UK.

 • Review your fire risk assessments for church buildings and update them if you introduce heated seat cushions, noting the change of risk this creates and your corresponding fire safety measures.